 On July 2nd 24063 departed Crewe for the final time, as the 9Z50 09.00 Crewe – Tinsley freight, adding RDB968007 (24061) & 74010 at Derby.
 The cavalcade reached Doncaster Works on July 4th allowing for an engine swap between the two Class 24’s.
 By the end of the month 24063 had been reduced to scrap, the last of this class to be broken up here.
 By this time Swindon had become the primary collection point for many of BR's scrap locomotives, Doncaster would not become prominent again in this area until the summer of 1986.

 On September 1st 24081 was on the goods yard shunt at Llandudno Jct, the next day it was at Aber with a permanent way working.
 On 3rd it was sent out to collect a failed 47536, an attempt being made to swap the locomotives with 40120 on the 11.30am to Manchester Victoria.
-On 4th it was sent to collect the morning Amlwych freight which had been left in the bay at Bangor, taking it forward to Llandudno Jct, 24081 then returned to Bangor to work a caravan special to Valley.
-The view below is dated September 9th so presumably this is the Amlwch freight to Llandudno Jct.
+On 4th it was sent to collect the morning Amlwych freight which had been left in the bay at Bangor, taking it forward to Llandudno Junction, 24081 then returned to Bangor to work a caravan special to Valley.

 The early morning 05.43 Grange – Shotwick freight on January 7th, in charge of 24081 got into trouble at Greenbank, with a main generator fault disabling the locomotive.
 Rescue came in the shape of 25071 as far as Oakleigh, where 25215 took the train forward with 25071 taking the errant Class 24 to Crewe.

 During October 1980 24081 was withdrawn.
 However its future was bright as preservation beckoned.

 With thanks to Dave Plimmer for information on 24081 & 24082.